 The school complaints procedure will tell you what kind of complaints the school will deal with, such as bullying or bad behaviour.

-You can’t complain directly to a private school if you don’t have a child at the school.
+You cannot complain directly to a private school if you do not have a child at the school.

-The Department for Education (DfE) can’t investigate individual complaints about private schools.
+The Department for Education (DfE) cannot investigate individual complaints about private schools.
 But it has certain powers as a regulator if the school is not meeting standards set by DfE for: